• Home

 • Add a handmade paper (or plastic) cone under her skirt to help her stay in shape on the top of your Christmas Tree.

-Eden Angel Pattern Free
+Eden Crochet Angel Pattern Free with Video Tutorial

-Crochet Eden Angel Pattern
+Crochet Angel Eden Pattern

 You are beginning at the top of the Angel’s head and working in continuous rounds to the base of the dress, all in one piece.